Self-Publishing FAQ

 For most new authors, the ideal approach includes three rounds of editing:

-1. developmental editing—to tighten logic, enhance presentation of information, and address any structural issues
+1. Developmental editing—to tighten logic, enhance presentation of information, and address any structural issues

-2. substantive editing—to help with phrasing, and clean up after any developmental debris
+2. Substantive editing—to help with phrasing, and clean up after any developmental debris

-3. copyediting—to fix spelling, grammar, punctuation, and syntax and to bring a manuscript in line with the Chicago Manual of Style, the publishing industry’s guide for editing most books
+3. Copyediting—to fix spelling, grammar, punctuation, and syntax and to bring a manuscript in line with the Chicago Manual of Style, the publishing industry’s guide for editing most books

 However, we recognize that three rounds of editing isn’t always in the budget for every independent author.
 If you still not sure about the best editorial approach for you, here are a few things to try: